AForbis/surfs_up/README.md

     - The differences in temperatures were slightly higher in June than December across the 25th, 50th, and 75th percentiles, where June was 4, 4, and 3 degrees higher, respectively.

+# Summary

+- Despite what initial assumptions might have existed about opening a surf and ice cream shop in December, results from the analysis reveal only marginal differences in temperatures across a range of summary statistics when comparing June to December.
+W. Avy should not expect much of an effect from the June/December temperatures in Oahu on his surf and ice cream shop.

-# Additional Queries to Gather More Data
+- Additional Queries to Pursue

-1) Gather the remaining temperature data across the remaining 10 months and compare each month by their summary statistics.
+    1) Gather the remaining temperature data across the remaining 10 months and compare each month by their summary statistics to determine if the temperature in the remaining months will affect the business.

-2) Gather the precipitation data from June and December and compare them by their summary statistics.

-3) Gather the precipitation data across the remaining 10 months and compare each month by their summary statistics.
+    2) Gather the precipitation data across all 12 months and compare each month by their summary statistics to determine if the precipation in certain months will affect the business.